ARTICLE I—NAME AND LOCATION

 Section 5.
 Resignations and Removal of Trustees.
 A trustee may resign from the Board at any time by submitting a written letter of resignation, which shall be effective as of the date of the receipt thereof by any officer of the Board or the Director or Fiscal Officer, unless a later date of effectiveness is specified therein.
 The Board, by a majority vote of the full membership of the Board, may request that the Shaker Heights Board of Education remove a trustee from office for any of the following grounds: (a) failure by said trustee to attend four regular meetings of the Board in any one calendar year; (b) commission of any act by said trustee which reflects public disrepute upon said trustee, the Library or the Board; or (c) other good cause as determined by a majority of the entire Board.

-- Authority of President: The President shall sign all contracts within the ordinary course of the Library’s business on which the signature of one executive officer is required by the context;
+(a) Authority of President: The President shall sign all contracts within the ordinary course of the library’s business on which the signature of one executive officer is required by the context;

-- Authority of the President and Secretary; The President and Secretary shall jointly sign all contracts within the ordinary course of the Library’s business on which the signature of two executive officers is required by the context;
+(b) Authority of the President and Secretary; The President and Secretary shall jointly sign all contracts within the ordinary course of the library’s business on which the signature of two executive officers is required by the context;

 ARTICLE X – INDEMNIFICATION